AyoubArdem/AI_Accelerator/CONTRIBUTING.md

 ## Code of Conduct

-By participating, you agree to follow the project's code of conduct in `CODE_OF_CONDUCT.md` and  `CLA.md`.
+By participating, you agree to follow the project's code of conduct in `CODE_OF_CONDUCT.md`.
+Contribution licensing terms are defined in `CLA.md`.

 ## Ways to Contribute